Tape-Dispenser/CleanURCL/Beta/Unnamed Beta.md

 `~+2` is a relative number that is positive 2.

 #### *Ports*
 Ports can be read from and written to, and are usually used to communicate with hardware devices or I/O components.
-The syntax for accessing ports is `IN%<PORT_NAME> X` and `OUT%<PORT_NAME> X` where X is a decimal literal or text.
+The syntax for accessing ports is `IN%<PORT_NAME> X` and `OUT%<PORT_NAME> X` where PORT_NAME is an numerical value or text.
 For example:

 `OUT%TEXT X` outputs the data specified by operand X to the port labeled as `TEXT`.